 Another great shopping strip is Sorrento’s Ocean Beach Road.
 Many great little restaurants and shops are here for your enjoyment.
 It has the world-famous vanilla slice shop.
 Not to be missed.

-I hope you enjoyed reading about my holiday at Dromana beach at the Mornington Peninsula.
+I hope you enjoyed reading about my holiday at Dromana on the Mornington Peninsula.

-I’d love you to leave a comment below.
+I’d love you to leave any comments below.